 You are also able to segment the data by to identify the top performing:

 - Search Types

-Check the incoming links to your site: The “Links to Your Site” section lists the links that Google has discovered during the crawling of your web site.
+The “Links” section lists the links that Google has discovered during the crawling of your website.
 It also provides an overview of which sites link to you most, the most linked to content, and what the most common anchor text is.
 When reviewing this report be sure to be on the lookout for any spammy links that could negatively impact your SEO.

 There are two types of possible penalties, site-wide and partial (which impact only individual URLs or sections of a site).
-Some of the reasons Google might hit you with one of these penalties include unnatural links to or from your site, user generated spam, cloaking redirects, hidden texts, keyword stuffing or spammy structured markup.
-If you are employing any of these unhealthy tactics, Stop Immediately, clean your site up and check for possible penalties.
+Some of the reasons Google might hit you with one of these penalties include unnatural links to or from your site, user-generated spam, cloaking redirects, hidden texts, keyword stuffing or spammy structured markup.
+If you are employing any of these unhealthy tactics, stop immediately, clean your site up and check for possible penalties.

 You will also need to check for 404 errors.
 These error pages are commonly caused because a page was deleted or renamed without redirecting the old URL to the new page, or sometimes due to a typo in a link.
 Error pages happen, but they should be properly cleaned up to ensure not only a good user experience but also a healthier site.

-Google Search Console is Incredibly Insightful – If you use it to its fullest potential!
+Google Search Console is incredibly insightful – if you use it to its fullest potential

 This tool is an effective weapon that can be used to identify and improve aspects of your web site health.
-Through its numerous tools you can analyze search queries, keyword analysis, link data, and site rendering metrics.
+Through its numerous tools you can analyze search queries, carry out keyword analysis, review link data, and site rendering metrics.
 Google Search Console can give you the detailed data you need to maximize your SEO campaign and focus your resources.
 Its ability to track changes over time provides insight into the effectiveness of your efforts, as well as ways to further improve your ongoing strategies.